pnp/powerplatform-samples/samples/powerfx-json/README.md

 * [Download](./solution/ParseJSONfun_1_0_0_1.zip) the `.zip` from the `solution` folder
 * Within **Power Apps Studio**, import the solution `.zip` file using **Solutions** > **Import Solution** and select the `.zip` file you just packed.
-* Open the app in edit mode and make sure the data source **Data source name** is connected correctly.
+* Open the app in edit mode and make sure the data source **Dataverse** is connected correctly.

 ### Using the source code